How BP found shale profits with 'crystal ball' oilfield technology

 The deal, BP’s first major acquisition in 20 years, also marked a watershed moment for the company in the United States as it looks to leave behind the $65 billion fallout from the deadly 2010 explosion of its Deepwater Horizon rig in the U.S. Gulf of Mexico.

 The BHP deal will also re-establish BP as a major player in the Permian Basin.
-BP had sold all of its assets there to Apache Corp in August 2010, right after the Gulf disaster.
+BP had sold all of its assets there to Apache Corp (APA.N) in August 2010, right after the Gulf disaster.

 (Graphic: Oil majors U.S. shale production in 2020 png - tmsnrt.rs/2K1IOVN)